Merger of Blanchard Wells and Southern Concrete

 Mark Wells, chairman of both companies, took the decision to combine them to improve efficiency and customer service.
 Blanchard Wells Structures and Civils will provide high quality groundworks and reinforced concrete frames for the construction industry.

 The original company, Blanchard Wells, was founded in 2000 by Mark Wells and Mark Blanchard.
-Mark Blanchard’s son Luke is Managing Director of the new company.

 “Blanchard Wells is celebrating 20 years in business by bringing our two companies together,” explains Mark Wells.
 “We are ambitious and aim to grow.
 This is a logical step to combine our groundworks expertise with our skills in concrete frames and civil engineering and will make it easier for our customers to do business with us.”